 “The African American community also experienced a shooting last week.
 And there’s a link between hatreds.
 We have to honor our dead and honor the living and do that across communities to support each other in really difficult times.”

-Burger read from, and discussed, his new book, Witness: Lessons from Elie Wiesel’s Classroom (Houghton Mifflin Harcourt, 2018) at Brookline Booksmith on November 13, 2018.
+Burger will read from, and discuss, his new book, Witness: Lessons from Elie Wiesel’s Classroom (Houghton Mifflin Harcourt, 2018) at Brookline Booksmith on Tuesday, November 13.

 Wiesel, BU’s Andrew W. Mellon Professor Emeritus in the Humanities and a College of Arts & Sciences professor emeritus of philosophy and religion, taught at BU for nearly four decades, beginning in 1976.
 He died in 2016 at age 87.
 A survivor of Auschwitz and Buchenwald as a teenager, he was best known for his work as a peace activist and “a messenger to mankind,” for which he was awarded the Nobel Peace Prize in 1986, and as the author of Night, an acclaimed autobiographical novel about the Holocaust.